codyngpriest/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 10. List by best
 This is a script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server.

+11. Select the best
+This is a script that lists all records with a score >= 10 in the table second_table of the database hbtn_0c_0 in your MySQL server.